getty-brian-flores-pittsburgh-steelers.jpg

 Previous position: Chargers defensive coordinator

-So if Harbaugh is not in the cards, where does Miami turn next?
+With John Harbaugh landing with the Giants, where does Miami turn next?
 Well, how about Chargers defensive coordinator Jesse Minter?

 Team owner Stephen Ross has deep ties to the University of Michigan as one of its top donors and has a relationship with Jim Harbaugh, under whom Minter is currently coaching with the Chargers.
 Minter served as Harbaugh's defensive coordinator at Michigan from 2022-23, including during the program's College Football Playoff national championship run in 2023, so Ross is well aware of him.